roytang/blog/content/quotes/tic.md

 ### 831

-<hunter> natetempt akong wag na lang umattend
+&lt;hunter&gt; natetempt akong wag na lang umattend

-<hunter> what do i get out of it aside from free food
+&lt;hunter&gt; what do i get out of it aside from free food

 ---